Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Targeted Systems and Attack Scenarios

 The extracted features are put into a multidimensional vector (\textit{S}) to create a $\lvert S\rvert$-D space, in which we can have 0 or 1 value along each dimension, indicating the presence or absence of the corresponding feature.
 The following shows an example of the feature vector $\varphi (x)$ of a malicious application that sends premium SMS messages and thus requests certain permissions and hardware components.

-After the features being retrieved, Drebin learns a linear SVM classfier to discriminate between benign and malicious applications.
+After the features being retrieved, Drebin learns a linear SVM classifier to discriminate between benign and malicious applications.
 The classification performance on Drebin was evaluated on a dataset consisting 5,560 malware samples and 123,453 benign applications, which are collected between August 2010 and October 2012.
-The \textit{recall} on malware class has 94\% with a false-positive rate of 1\%.